By Trevor Howe, Daniel Karns, and Alberto Coria

 Though federal incentive programs would promote American manufacturing, a shortage of skilled workers in the U.S. to operate planned semiconductor fabs poses a threat to the success of these legislative efforts.
 According to a recent study, 82% of semiconductor industry executives reported a shortage of qualified job candidates.
 Moreover, an estimated 500,000 positions for engineers in the semiconductor field will open in the next decade, creating a gap which the U.S. will likely need to rely on foreign infusions of talent to fill.

-Surviving Semiconductor Supply Chain Shortages
+Surviving the Future of the Semiconductor Supply Chain

 There does not appear to be a consensus on when the current semiconductor shortage will end.
 Opinions range from the second half of 2023 to well into 2024.
 Although foundries are investing capital and in some cases are already breaking ground on new fabs, many of these new fab sites will not be online until 2024 or 2025.
-Moreover, those slated for completion in 2022 and 2023 are not guaranteed to meet their deadlines as COVID restrictions and supply chain delays for construction materials and highly specialized equipment can be expected to continue.
+Moreover, those slated for completion in 2023 are not guaranteed to meet their deadlines as COVID restrictions and supply chain delays for construction materials and highly specialized equipment can be expected to continue.
 Furthermore, with the addition of production capacity comes increased demand as an increasing number of manufacturers rely on semiconductor devices.

 Companies should expect the semiconductor device shortage to continue through 2023, underscoring the need to adapt to this environment.
 Several options are available to companies that rely on semiconductors: